K3S/ibmi-ai-workers/why-php/index.md

 What pushed us toward PHP:

-**1. Potential scale.** A store pilot growing toward 10,000 customers changes the throughput conversation entirely.
+**1. Our largest opportunity's potential scale.** A small initial pilot growing toward tens of thousands of stores changes the throughput conversation entirely.
 Pure RPG at peak load would mean hundreds of concurrent IBM i jobs just for AI, on top of the night batch processing window we're already managing.

 **2. Multi-tenancy is core to what K3S does.** We're an ISV serving many distributors concurrently.
 The provider abstraction, BYOK key custody, and per-customer rate-limit fairness aren't theoretical concerns for us — they're table stakes.